LIGHTING TERMINOLOGY - LIGHTING GLOSSARY

 A fitting into which a light bulb is inserted in order to connect it to the electricity supply.
 Also known as a light bulb holder or socket.
 The two main type are screw and bayonet and, both available in a range of sizes.
 The Factorylux range includes lamp holders in a range of styles, material and finishes.
 The four main lamp holder fittings are B22, B15, E27 and E14.

 A fitting which is used in conjunction with a light source to direct or diffuse light.
 Sometimes written as a single word 'lampshade', and 'light shade' as an alternative.
 Lamp shades come in a huge range of styles and materials from simple paper shades to extremely complex designs.

 Light-emitting diode - a semiconductor or solid-state light source which produces light through electroluminescence - or the release of photons of light by electrons.
 The development of white LEDs and their increasing efficiency in terms of lifespan and lumens per watt mean that LEDs are going to become the dominant light source in the future.

 A light bulb in the form/shape of a traditional incandescent light bulb but where the light is created by LEDs.
 The Factorylux Eco-LEDs (dimmable or double-click dimmable) use high-performance LED technology.

 LED-Filament light bulb

 Also known as Filament-LED bulbs are light bulbs where the LEDs are positioned and shaped to mimic the filaments of incandescent light bulbs.
-Factorylux has two high-performance LED filament bulbs - a large globe and pear shaped bulb.
+See the range of high-performance LED filament bulbs here.

 Any source of light, including natural ones such as the sun and historic ones such as candles.
 Electric light sources commonly adopt a form - such as a light bulb - and a technology for creating the light such as incandescence (incandescent light bulb), fluorescence (CFL light bulb) or electroluminescence (LED light bulb).